 Many office products contain potentially dangerous solvents and other chemicals.
 Find out whether less harmful alternatives are available.
 See the Green Choices section on cleaning for information on the impacts of cleaning products and alternative brands.
 The list of cleaning product suppliers includes Green Depot, which aims to help businesses become greener and is one of the first companies to wholesale eco goods online.

 Transport uses more energy than industry.
 Green Transport Plans provide a way for organisations and companies to manage the transport needs of their employees and visitors.
 They are not anti-car but they encourage employees to use cars more wisely whilst providing employees with incentives to use alternative modes of transport.
 In addition government tax breaks may be available.

-The Energy Saving Trust has a section on vehicle and fuel efficiency, with much useful advice, while Freight Best Practice provides advice and information, including on saving fuel, for the freight transport industry.
+The Sust-it has a section on vehicle and fuel efficiency, with much useful advice, while Freight Best Practice provides advice and information, including on saving fuel, for the freight transport industry.